pip-services/pip-services-docs/content/en/net/expressions/calculator/parser/expression_token.md

 ### Properties

 #### Column
-The column number where the token is.
+Column number where the token is.

 > `public` int Column { get; }

 #### Line
-The line number where the token is.
+Line number where the token is.

 > `public` int Line { get; }